Fairclough Hall Farm Estate

-As well as delivering fuel cost savings of 50%-80%, the installation is now accredited for Renewable Heat Incentive (RHI) and will receive payments in excess of £22,895 for the next 20 years.
+As well as delivering fuel cost savings of 50%-80%, the installation is now accredited for Renewable Heat Incentive (RHI) and will receive payments of approximately £23,000 for the next 20 years.

 Please note: To protect client confidentiality, any figures mentioned are based on the average of several typical projects of this size and all financial information is not specific to this project or case study.
 Current information on RHI payments is correct at the time of publication and should be used for guidance only, not to be considered a guarantee.